hortonworks/cloudbreak/docs/index.md

 ##Technology

-For an architectural overview of the CLoudbreak deployer and application please follow this [link](http://sequenceiq.com/cloudbreak-deployer/docsupdate/technology/)
+For an architectural overview of the CLoudbreak deployer and application please follow this [link](technology.md)

 ##Installation

 Currently only **Linux** and **OSX** 64 bit binaries are released for Cloudbreak Deployer.
-For anything else we can create a special Docker container.
+For anything else we can create a special Docker container - please contact us.
 The deployment itself needs only **Docker 1.7.0** or later.
+You can install the Cloudbreak installation anywhere (on-prem or cloud VMs), however we suggest to installed it as close to the desired HDP clusters as possible.
+For further information check the **Provider** section of the documentation.

-####DIY installation
+**On-prem installation**

-For on premise installations of the Cloudbreak application please follow the [link](http://sequenceiq.com/cloudbreak-deployer/docsupdate/onprem)
+For on premise installations of the Cloudbreak application please follow the [link](onprem.md)

-####AWS based installation
+**AWS based installation**

 We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
 Following the steps will guide you through the provider specific configuration and launching clusters using that provider.

-You can follow the AWS provider specific documentation using this [link](http://sequenceiq.com/cloudbreak-deployer/docsupdate/onpremaws)
+You can follow the AWS provider specific documentation using this [link](aws.md)

-####Azure based installation
+**Azure based installation**

 We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
 Following the steps will guide you through the provider specific configuration and launching clusters using that provider.

-You can follow the AWS provider specific documentation using this [link](http://sequenceiq.com/cloudbreak-deployer/docsupdate/azure)
+You can follow the AWS provider specific documentation using this [link](azure.md)

-####GCP based installation
+**GCP based installation**

 We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
 Following the steps will guide you through the provider specific configuration and launching clusters using that provider.

-You can follow the AWS provider specific documentation using this [link](http://sequenceiq.com/cloudbreak-deployer/docsupdate/gcp)
+You can follow the AWS provider specific documentation using this [link](gcp.md)

-####OpenStack based installation
+**OpenStack based installation**

 We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
 Following the steps will guide you through the provider specific configuration and launching clusters using that provider.